 COVID-19 has made connecting with others trickier, but social connection is more important than ever.
 When many of us face lockdown, physical distancing, and travel restrictions, we may need to rely on technology to talk to our friends and family.
 Where possible, we can also connect with others by going out for a coffee or meal together, seeing a film, or going to an event.
 Reach out to your neighbours and community.
 Share how you’re feeling, and invite others to share with you.

 Do something you enjoy each day

-Try and do things that make you feel physically and emotionally comfortable, engaging in activities that make you feel safe and calm.
+Do things that make you feel physically and emotionally comfortable, engaging in activities that make you feel safe and calm.
 Continue to do the things you enjoy as much as possible.

 Limit media consumption (and choose trusted sources)

 Choose how often you engage with news and social media, and be sure to find news sources that are trustworthy and factual.
 Add in some content that makes you laugh and feel comfortable wherever possible.

 Keep to your regular routine as much as possible, including exercise, sleep, daily chores, work, recreational activities and connecting with others.